Frequently Asked Questions

 How do I cancel my subscription?

-You can manage your subscription for Light Meter Ultra using the following steps:
+You can manage your subscription for Light Meter Ultra, or any other subscription you have bought via the App Store, using the following steps:

 You can see more by reviewing the article at: https://support.apple.com/en-us/HT202039